sanjanascaria/adversarial-attacks-llms/README.md

 ### 🔹 `/adversarial-prompts-all-langugaes.md`
 The adversarial prompts designed to cause a jailbreak.
 Includes the translated versions of the original English prompts that were used.

+### 🔹 `/automate-adversarial-testing.sh`
+The shell script that was used to automate the adversarial testing.
 ---